 The biodiversity metric

 The biodiversity metric was developed and produced by Natural England and Defra.
 It is a national, rigorous and consistent tool for calculating the environmental ‘impact’ of any development scheme and the environmental ‘gain’ of any habitat creation scheme.
 We use the biodiversity metric to determine the impact of development on wildlife habitats and, having first tried to avoid and mitigate any effects, we can, if necessary, secure funding to enable the re-creation and restoration of those habitats in alternative locations within the surrounding area.
 These alternative sites are managed for conservation and help improve wildlife connectivity in the wider countryside.
 It is a process that sits alongside existing planning policy and environmental protection laws – like a safety net to prevent biodiversity loss.
-You can find out more about the advantages of biodiversity offsetting in our information sheets The Advantages of a Mandatory System and Busting the Offsetting Myths.
+You can find out more about the advantages of biodiversity compensation in our information sheets The Advantages of a Mandatory System and Busting the Offsetting Myths.